 Anyone who enjoys music in general will enjoy the course.
 It is a lovely balance of listening to and discussing different styles of music (as indicated above), writing your own music, and performing music on your instrument.

 You will learn new things about music, and should be someone who can rise to the challenge of learning lots of new musical words and concepts and beginning to analyse music in some detail.

 You need to be a confident performer on your instrument, willing to practise hard and happy to perform in front of others.
 In order to achieve the highest grades, you need to be able to read standard notation or tab and perform to at least a Grade 2 standard.

-Physical Education
+Examination Physical Education

-The Physical Education Faculty will run two qualifications in PE in addition to the core PE programme - a GCSE course and a Cambridge National Certificate in Sports Studies
+The Physical Education Faculty run two examination courses in PE in addition to the core PE programme - a GCSE course and a Cambridge National Certificate in Sports Studies.

-Students who have a great interest in PE and Sport and wish to follow an examination course in PE, will be matched to the most appropriate of the two courses by the PE faculty so that students acheive the best possible outcome.
+Pupils who have a great interest in PE and Sport and wish to follow an examination course in PE, will be matched to the most appropriate of the two courses on an individual basis.
 The following information will be of use to pupils considering an examination course in Physical Education.

-The main difference between the two courses is that the GCSE course has two terminal exams worth 60% of the overall mark, a written coursework worth 10% and then 30% is based on practical assessment in three activities.
-The Cambridge National course has an exam on Contemporary Issues worth 25% and then three units including one on practical sports performance which are internally assessed then externally moderated.
-The exam is taken in Year 10.
+The main difference between the two courses is that the GCSE course has two terminal exams worth 60% of the overall mark, a written coursework worth 10% and then 30% is based on practical assessment in three sporting activities.
+The Cambridge National course has an exam on Contemporary Issues worth 40%, which is a terminal exam, and then two units including one on practical sports performance and leadership and the other on outdoor pursuits which are both internally assessed then externally moderated.